AI-SEO & GEO

 TL;DR — Key takeaways

-Technical Requirements for AI Overview Eligibility
+Technical eligibility for AI Overviews

 Core Web Vitals.
 Pages with poor LCP, INP, or CLS scores send negative quality signals.
 AI Overview selection draws from the same quality evaluation layer as Google’s page experience signals.
 A technically failing page is deprioritised regardless of content quality.